Principles for the processing of user data by Kaspersky Lab security solutions

 This is a system that runs on a company’s servers rather than on individual devices and which can be used over the internet from anywhere in the world.
 Examples of cloud systems include email, file sharing and file hosting.
 Kaspersky Lab’s cloud servers are distributed across the globe (e.g. in Germany, China, Canada, Russia etc.), enabling faster processing of information and guaranteeing server availability should one of them fail for any reason.

 What is the purpose of cloud-based protection?

-Most IT security vendors use the cloud to improve protection levels, and a hybrid protection model (antivirus databases + proactive defense + the cloud) is the most effective.
+Most IT security vendors use the cloud to improve protection levels, and a hybrid protection model (antivirus databases + proactive defence + the cloud) is the most effective.

-The high performance capability of corporate servers means that cyberthreats detected on user devices can be analysed faster and more accurately.
+The high performance of the security cloud enables us to analyse cyberthreats faster and more accurately.
 While the traditional antivirus and anti-phishing database updating cycle usually takes several hours, the cloud can provide users with protection against a new threat within minutes.

 Using the cloud can also make a security product ‘lighter’ by keeping it from taking up too much memory and resources on the user device.

 Why should I accept the KSN agreement and share statistics with Kaspersky Lab’s cloud?